ROpsal/qt-topaz31/readme.md

 **Warning:** The stakes are quite high in this game with valuable gems and gold coins as tokens.

-The programs original purpose was as a demonstration program for a CS3350 Event-Driven Programming class at Bemidji State University.
+The programs' original purpose was as a demonstration for the CS3350 Event-Driven Programming class at Bemidji State University.
 Qt proved to be a solid choice for demonstrating event-driven programming.

 The current version utilizes Qt 5.7.1 and C++ from Visual Studio 2015.
 The code has changed little since it was created with Qt 4 in 2009.